anthonyzhdong/nzbirds/v1/README.md

 ## Description

-Birds of Aotearoa is a web application that provides information on different bird species found in New Zealand, including their conservation status, scientific name, and more.
-The app allows users to search, filter, and sort bird species based on various criteria.
+Birds of Aotearoa is a front-end web application that provides information on different bird species found in New Zealand.
+Created using a combination of JavaScript, HTML and CSS.
+This web application allows users to search and filter through the bird species based on various criteria.

 ## Installation

 1. Clone the repository:
-    ```bash
+    ```
     git clone https://github.com/anthonyzhdong/nzbirds.git
     cd nzbirds/v1
     ```